Andara WordPress theme documentation is a thorough documentation that explains how to customize the Andara theme.

 Shop Header Settings are used to enable or disable the header navigation cart and My Account option.

-The Shop Layout panel contains options for how a shop and products on the Shop page will be displayed.
+The Shop Layout panel of the Andara WordPress theme documentation contains options for how a shop and products on the Shop page will be displayed.

 - Choose Layout Type: Products can be displayed in a regular grid or in masonry layout.
 In the Regular grid, images are the same size, while in the masonry, images are scaled proportionally.